Related Conditions

 People with gum disease are more likely to have heart disease than people with healthy gums.

-Gum disease occurs when too many bacteria are thriving in the mouth.
-Gum disease is linked with an increased risk for heart disease.
+Gum disease happens when too many bacteria are thriving in the mouth.
+It's linked to an increased risk for heart disease.
 This may be because of overall increased inflammation.

 Here’s what you can do to keep your gums and teeth healthy and protect your heart: